logo dark

 3. Climate Change Causes Pricey Vintages

 Frost, droughts, and wildfires are menaces to West Coast vineyards in particular, and unfortunately, these effects of climate change aren’t going anywhere.
 This year, California vineyards plucked up 3.4 million tons of grapes — a nine-year low for the area — with some vineyards down 50% of their expected crop return.
 All of this change means one thing: higher price tags for wine.
-It costs money to house more additions to protect grapevines and grapes are more exclusive when there are fewer spots where crops will grow.
-This also means that different kinds of wine, like a white pinot noir, could become the norm.
+It costs money to house more additions to protect grapevines, and grapes are more exclusive when there are fewer spots where crops will grow.
+This also means that different kinds of wine, like white pinot noir, could become the norm.

 Changes in the World